MattPahuta/employee-directory/README.md

 ## Overview

-### The challenge
+### The project

 Users should be able to:

-- Upon page visit, see complete directory of employees
+- Upon page visit, see the complete directory of employees
 - Select a team from the drop-down and view corresponding results
 - Search for specific employee names using the search input field